CADS – Counselling Services

 Managing Mood group is designed to provide you with information, support and skills.
 Learn and practice new strategies to help you manage your emotions in a healthy way with new skills including:

-Dialectical behaviour therapy (DBT) (Group ran at North site only)
+Dialectical Behaviour Therapy (DBT) (Group run at North site only)

 (DBT) is a type of talking therapy for people who feel emotions very intensely.
 The aim of DBT is to help you: